 2. "Requiring students to own a computer (or laptop) will improve the quality of education at an institution."

 Although some institutions require students to own a computer, I've seen little assessment of the impact of computer ownership on learning.
 Certainly having a control group would be an important part of such a study.
 Usually ideas for such programs indicate that the laptop program will allow the institution to reduce support for computer labs on campus.
 I'd like to see that corollary explored as well.
 [See the Good Ideas in this issue on notebook versus general-computer-lab model costs by John Bryan.—Ed.]

-It's also interesting to note that a recent EDUCAUSE Center for Applied Research (ECAR) study of undergraduate students and information technology found that nearly 98 percent of undergraduates already own a computer.2 Aside from financial aid implications, does such a requirement affect learning outcomes when nearly all students already own a computer?
+It's also interesting to note that a recent EDUCAUSE Center for Analysis and Research (ECAR) study of undergraduate students and information technology found that nearly 98 percent of undergraduates already own a computer.2 Aside from financial aid implications, does such a requirement affect learning outcomes when nearly all students already own a computer?

 3. "Having a campus subscription to a music download service will reduce the incidence of online copyright violations."

 This type of service is fairly recent and appears to be heavily advocated by vendors and organizations such as the Recording Industry Association of America (RIAA).
 I have read about student resistance to such programs (because of lack of Macintosh and iPod support, for example).
 Evidently, some students do use such services, but I've seen little written about their impact on illegal file sharing.
 In fact, at least one of these services has recently changed their business model to allow any student with a .edu e-mail address to use their service.
 I would be particularly interested in data showing whether using such programs actually reduces the number of copyright violations reported on campus.